 Other Things to See and Do in Budapest

-They call it a castle, but it’s more of a palace complex than anything else.
-Though it was originally constructed in the 13th century, the huge Baroque complex you see today was built between 1749 and 1769.
-The palace’s days of being a luxurious living space ended in World War II, though, when Nazi (and then Russian) troops looted it.
-Today, it’s home to a collection of museums.
-Beneath the castle there is a labyrinth that tourists used to be able can explore, though it’s now closed (which is too bad because Vlad the Impaler — who we know colloquially as Count Dracula — was imprisoned down in the labyrinth for 14 years!).
+Originally constructed in the 13th century, the huge Baroque complex you see today was built between 1749 and 1769.
+The palace’s days of being a luxurious living space ended in World War II when Nazi (and then Russian) troops looted it.
+Today, it’s home to a collection of museums, including the Hungarian National Gallery, Budapest History Museum, House of Houdini, Museum of Military History, Museum of Music History, Museum of Telephones, and the Golden Eagle Pharmacy Museum.
+Beneath the castle, there’s also a labyrinth that was used to imprison Vlad the Impaler!

 6. Relax on Margaret Island

-For 6,000 HUF ($22 USD) you can get a round-trip train ticket from the city to Lake Balaton.
-This is the largest lake in Central Europe (often called the “Hungarian Sea”), and a hub for outdoor activities, especially cycling.
-Hike an extinct volcano in the Tapolca Basin, walk through lavender fields, and look for wildlife in the Balaton Uplands National Park.
+For about 6,000 HUF, you can get a round-trip train ticket from the city to Lake Balaton.
+This is the largest lake in Central Europe (often called the “Hungarian Sea”) and a rich wine region that is also a hub for outdoor activities, especially cycling.
+There are also thermal baths here, with admission costing 3,800 HUF for three hours or 6,500 HUF for the day.
+You can also hike around the extinct volcanic landscape in the nearby Tapolca Basin, walk through lavender fields, and look for wildlife like deer and osprey in Balaton Uplands National Park.

 8. Visit the Cave Church